datastaxdevs/workshop-ai-as-api/README.md

 ## Load the project into Gitpod

 Gitpod is an IDE in the cloud (modeled after VSCode).
-It comes with a full "virtual machine" (actually a Kubernetes-managed container), which we will use as if it were our own computer (e.g. downloading files, executing programs and scripts, training the model and eventually starting the API from it).
+It comes with a full "virtual machine" (actually a Kubernetes-managed container), which you will use as if it were your own computer (e.g. downloading files, executing programs and scripts, training the model and eventually starting the API from it).

 The button below will: